hiper2d/awesome-dice-room/README.md

 This is a web site for helping me and my friends to play D&D like games.
 It allows a Game Master and players to roll dice, play tokens, chips, cards, whatever on a virtual table.

 The project consists of two applications (for now at least): the Angular frontend, and the reactive Spring/Kotlin backend.
-I use WebSockets for the real time interaction.
-In my plans to add MongoDb with the REST backend-frontend communication for saving a playing room state, a stateless Spring Security logic based on JWT for distinguishing user roles, Docker and deploy this all to AWS.
+I use WebSockets for the real time interaction between users.
+There are a MongoDb with reactive repositories, JWS based authorization model without sessions, Docker containers, Gradle modules with Kotlin Script and other cool things.
+The nearest plans are deploying this all to AWS.

 I've just started so not much things has been done yet.
 The design is raw and ugly, I hope to come up with something better in future.